daniel-jyc/Capstone_Project_Healthcare_GPT/README.md

 # Data Source
 The data we used comes from The University of Chicago Medicine.
 The original dataset contains 1 million medical radiology reports including clinical information, radiology finding, and medical impression sections and is in json format.

-# Hardware Condition
+# Computing Resources Used
-- 1 x NVIDIA Tesla A100 GPU, 12 vCPUs, 85GB RAM
+- 1 x NVIDIA Tesla A100 GPU, 12 vCPUs, 85GB RAM (Google Cloud- Vertex AI)

 # Base Model Extended
 - MedAlpaca 7b